2011–12 Greek Football Cup

 The 2011–12 Greek Football Cup was the 70th edition of the Greek Football Cup.
 A total of 57 clubs, ten less than in the last edition, were accepted to enter.
-The competition commenced on 9 November 2011 with the first round and concluded in April 2012 with the final between Olympiacos and Atromitos, with Olympiacos winning 2–1 after extra time.
+The competition commenced on 9 November 2011 with the first round and concluded in April 2012 with the final between Olympiacos and Atromitos, with Olympiacos winning 2–1 in extra time.
 The delay of the start of the tournament was due to judicial decisions after the Koriopolis scandal.